kai-niemi/burp-a-bet/README.md

 ### Wallet Service

-The wallet service does not orchestrate any journeys but participates.
+The wallet service does not orchestrate any journeys, only participates in them.
 It provides a financial ledger using double-entry principles and an account plan for customers and operators.

-Operators have _liability_ accounts that can have a negative balance.
+- Operators have _liability_ accounts that can have a negative balance.
-Customers have _expense_ accounts that can only have a positive balance.
+- Customers have _expense_ accounts that can only have a positive balance.
-Funds are transferred only between operator and customer accounts, thus the total balance of all accounts must always equal zero.
+- Funds are transferred only between operator and customer accounts, thus the total balance of all accounts must always equal zero.

 For more help, type: